 Initial Loan Application Interview:

-First time home buyers need a quality loan officer, someone who knows how to communicate the pre approval process well and can answer your questions with ease.
+First time home buyers need a quality loan officer, someone who knows how to communicate the pre-approval process well and can answer your questions with ease.
 The loan advisor will want to know how much you feel comfortable paying each month and often times that amount is similar to what you’re currently paying in rent each month.
 The loan officer will talk about your goals such as how long you intend to own your first home or if there is a particular section of town or school district in which you’d like to live.
-What down payment amount can you afford?, etc.
+What down payment amount can you afford? etc.

 Complete Mortgage Application:

-After the initial review, you’ll be asked to complete a loan application so the loan advisor can get a firm idea on your present situation such as how long you’ve been at your job, your gross monthly income as well as the all-important credit report.
+After the initial review, you’ll be asked to complete a loan application so the loan advisor can get a firm idea of your present situation such as how long you’ve been at your job, your gross monthly income as well as the all-important credit report.
 Once you apply, your loan advisor will review your application and credit report and prepare some options for you to consider.

 Discuss Your Options:

 Finally, your loan specialist will provide you with your letter of Pre Approval, a formal letter that indicates to a seller that you are serious about buying your first home, you have applied for a mortgage and your credit report has been reviewed.
-This will also indicate your approval loan amount, loan program and other terms.
+This will also indicate your approved loan amount, loan program and other terms.